liquidweb/hello-server/readme.txt

 == Description ==

 Do you run your WordPress in a Cluster setup?
-Need to know what server you're request is being served from?
+Need to know what server your request is served from?
+Don't want to have to dig in access logs to do it?

 Look no further.
 This is just the plugin for you.

 Hello Server adds a node to the Toolbar that tells you what server your request was sent from!
+In the new Hello Server menu you'll find the current servers hostname and IP!

 == Frequently Asked Questions ==